International

 Current world developments continue to demonstrate the need for creating effective interdisciplinary institutions and approaches for rethinking the significance of the relations between religion and community.
 Moreover, we can anticipate that new strategies developed in the analysis of these religious phenomena will continue to result in fresh approaches to the study of culture in general.

 The growing need for understanding religion and culture in modern contexts as well as in ancient ones, urged scholars of UCLA to bridge the gap between public and academia and among the academic departments related to the study of religion.
-Thus, the Center grew out of an informally organized group of faculty and students interested in religion.
+Thus, the Center grew out of an informally organised group of faculty and students interested in religion.

 The Centre for Law and Religion at Cardiff University was established in the summer of 1998 to promote research and its dissemination in this field.
 Its activities are carried out in relation to the theory and practice of substantive law concerning religion, the focus being principally upon religious law and national and international law affecting religion, with regard to their historical, theological, social, ecumenical and comparative contexts.